Shopgirl (2005)

 Mirabelle works at Saks Fifth Avenue in Beverly Hills, California.
 She works the glove counter at the upper echelon department store, often catering to the rich and famous.
-From the moment we meet her, we can tell that she doesn’t gain satisfaction from her job.
-We don’t get too much of a back story with her other than learning from her that her real passion is art.
-However, she can only complete a work of art about once every sixth month or so.
-She sort of dismisses the question of why she doesn’t complete projects more often.
+From the moment we meet her, we can tell she doesn’t find satisfaction in her job.
+We don’t get much backstory from her, aside from learning that her real passion is art.
+However, she can complete a work of art only about once every six months.
+She dismisses the question of why she doesn’t complete projects more often.
 We don’t know her relationship history either.
-We know that she is 25 and currently single at the movie’s start.
-At least a couple of her co-workers are a little more superficial in their jobs, whereas it is nothing more than just a job to a Mirabelle.
+We know she is 25 and single at the start of the movie.
+At least a couple of her co-workers are a little more superficial in their work, whereas it is just a job to Mirabelle.
 It is how she pays her bills.
 She has no real passion for it.
 In fact, she doesn’t appear to have much of a passion for life.
-I would say that the way her life displays itself in the first few minutes of the film is mundane.
+The way her life displays itself in the first few minutes of the film is mundane.

-Enter Ray Porter, a man 35 years older than Mirabelle who has so much money that he doesn’t know what to do.
-In just a couple of weeks, he has charmed the socks off of Mirabelle so much that she completely forgets about Jeremy and then politely tells him that she has met someone else.
-Jeremy leaves down during the entirety of Mirabelle and Ray’s relationship.
+Enter Ray Porter, a man 35 years older than Mirabelle, who has so much money that he doesn’t know what to do with it.
+In just a couple of weeks, he has charmed the socks off Mirabelle so much that she completely forgets about Jeremy and then politely tells him that she has met someone else.
+Jeremy leaves Mirabelle and Ray throughout their entire relationship.
 He’s landed a gig (paid or unpaid, we aren’t sure), touring with a band.
-It’s hard not to at least examine that Ray is old enough to be Mirabelle’s father (really grandfather, if you want to get nit-picky).
-Mirabelle is a beautiful woman you think would have a line of suitors.
-But this businessman does have the ability to enamor many a woman with his witty personality, natural good looks, and loads of money.
+It’s hard not to consider at least that Ray is old enough to be Mirabelle’s father (really, grandfather, if you want to get nitpicky).
+Mirabelle is a beautiful woman who you think would have a line of suitors.
+But this businessman can enamor many women with his wit, natural good looks, and wealth.
 He is kind.
 He is generous.
 He is sophisticated.
-And he sweeps Mirabelle off of her feet.
-He attempts to explain that he is not looking for anything serious with her, but their signals get crossed, and what he hopes she heard and what she thinks she heard are two different things, and this soon becomes a sticking point.
-She hopes to fall in love and start a family with this great man while he is willing to stay committed to her until the relationship runs its course, and then the two can split amicably.
-But we know that both of these things will not happen.
+And he sweeps Mirabelle off her feet.
+He tries to explain that he is not looking for anything serious with her, but their signals get crossed, and what he hopes she heard and what she thinks she heard are two different things, which soon becomes a sticking point.
+She hopes to fall in love and start a family with this great man, while he is willing to stay committed to her until the relationship runs its course, and then the two can split amicably.
+But we know that neither of these things will happen.

-The other, and more significant problem, that I had with the movie was when Ray tells Mirabelle that he has cheated on her.
+The other, more significant problem I had with the movie was when Ray told Mirabelle he had cheated on her.
 He writes a letter and sits there unemotionally as she reads it, weeping.
 I don’t condone cheating at all.
-I give the character (and all cheaters) slight credit for informing the other person that they cheated, especially when, as would have been in the case of Shopgirl, they clearly could have gotten away with it.
-Ray says he wrote the letter outlining what he had done because he didn’t know if he could have gone through with telling her.
-But it was just awkward that she read the letter crying her eyes out while he sat on the edge of her bed.
-The way she reacted to the news and what we knew about her character leading up to this point would have suggested that he would have been out of her life forever right then and there.
-When cheated upon, most of us lose the ability ever to trust that person again.
-I know a lot of people can forgive and move past it.
-For me, that would be something much easier said than done.
+I give the character (and all cheaters) slight credit for informing the other person that they cheated, especially when, as would have been the case with Shopgirl, they clearly could have gotten away with it.
+Ray says he wrote the letter outlining what he had done because he wasn’t sure he could have gone through with telling her.
+But it was just awkward that she read the letter, crying her eyes out, while he sat on the edge of her bed.
+The way she reacted to the news, and what we knew about her character leading up to this point, would have suggested he would be out of her life forever right then and there.
+When cheated on, most of us lose the ability ever to trust that person again.
+I know many people can forgive and move past it.
+That would be something much easier said than done.
 I never understood that when I was younger.
-As I’ve gotten older, I’ve tried to understand but still look at the issue in the same way.
-I know that maybe it is different the deeper you are into a relationship or if you have kids or whatever.
+As I’ve gotten older, I’ve tried to understand, but I still look at the issue the same way.
+It may be different the deeper you are into a relationship, or if you have kids or whatever.
 But at the root of it lies the same issue.
 How do you ever trust that person ever again?
-I think if a person says, “It will never happen again,” that it is more untruthful than if they said, “I will work hard at making sure this never happens again.”
+I think saying “It will never happen again” is more misleading than saying “I will work hard at making sure this never happens again.”

-I thought it would have been perfectly acceptable for the movie to move towards its conclusion from that point.
+It would have been perfectly acceptable for the movie to move towards its conclusion from that point.
 It could have ended nearly the same way as if she had decided to give Ray another chance.
-Life is messy, and I appreciate uncertainty when it comes to relationships portrayed on the screen.
-So while it was hard for me to believe that Mirabelle would have forgiven him, I realize that we are all different, and while she may not have forgiven him, other prevailing factors sometimes come into play.
+Life is messy, and I appreciate the uncertainty surrounding the relationships portrayed on screen.
+So while it was hard for me to believe that Mirabelle would have forgiven him, I realize that we are all different, and even if she had not forgiven him, other factors can come into play.
 Mirabelle loved Ray.
 And while she was significantly hurt and wanted to move on, her love for him and the belief that they could be something more ultimately won out in the short term, and she gave him another chance.
 But though she believes he won’t cheat on her again, she is still hurt because he doesn’t love her the same way that she loves him.
 While she is more than a convenience to him, she is not what she wants to be to him and knows she never will be.
-This ultimate acceptance (it was a realization to her long before) convinces her to end things.
-The line, “So I can either hurt now or hurt later,” is such a fabulous line.
+This ultimate acceptance (she had realized it long before) convinces her to end things.
+The line “So I can either hurt now or hurt later” is a fabulous line.

 The very, very end was also fantastic.
-Ray had said that he didn’t want to be in a committed, long-lasting relationship and that he sort of had the upper hand when it came to Mirabelle because he was the one who could up and end the relationship at any point and not be hurt.
-In contrast, he felt he hoped she would be able to do the same, but deep down inside knew that the end of the relationship could crush her.
+Ray said he didn’t want a committed, long-lasting relationship and that he had the upper hand with Mirabelle because he could end the relationship at any time without being hurt.
+In contrast, he hoped she would be able to do the same, but deep down knew that the end of the relationship could crush her.
 I never felt that Ray wanted Mirabelle to be hurt, but he knew he could never be.
 But as he watches her and Jeremy at the end, he sees two people, both 20 years his junior, in love.
-All he can do is wonder what he had lost with Mirabelle and what he might be missing if he could throw himself into an honest, loving relationship, one that involves real risks, and give it his all.
+All he can do is wonder what he has lost with Mirabelle and what he might be missing if he could throw himself into an honest, loving relationship, one that involves real risks, and give it his all.
 The fade-out of Steve Martin’s character tells the story of so many of us who have never experienced true love, whether by choice or not, as we watch two people (whether we know them or not) truly in love with one another.
 It can be a crippling feeling.
-It can also be a feeling that we feel like we can prepare for and still be crushed by it.
-Or we can just look on, just like Ray does here, and wonder, “What if?”.
+It can also be a feeling that we can prepare for, yet still be crushed by.
+Or we can look on, just like Ray does here, and wonder, “What if?”

 Martin is charming and likable, but humor is not one of the first ten adjectives you would associate with Ray Porter.
-And for that, I was grateful.
+And I was grateful for that.
 I LOVED seeing Martin outside of the goofy humor.
 We’ve never seen him in a role like this before, and if you are a fan of his work, you have to check out Shopgirl.
-The internal struggle you see him going through just by his nonverbal expressions when trying to figure out his relationship and feelings towards Mirabelle is a reason for watching this movie on its own.
+The internal struggle you see him going through, just from his nonverbal cues, as he figures out his relationship and feelings towards Mirabelle, is reason enough to watch this movie on its own.
 But that is certainly not the only reason.
-This is movie storytelling at its very most beautiful.
+Shopgirl is movie storytelling at its very best.
 And even when it isn’t perfect, there is enough around it to compensate for that fact.
 That is when you know you have something exceptional.
 And, for me, that’s what Shopgirl was, a remarkable movie that hit home with me in many ways.

 Plot 9/10